haakco/deploying-laravel-app/README.md

-# The different stages to learning how to deploy PHP code
+# The different stages to learning how to deploy a Laravel application

 ## Intro
 This code covers the different stages in learning how to deploy a PHP app to production.